OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 Also, a _computer_ is using NMEA data collected by the Multiplexer to produce other NMEA data that will be broadcasted by the _forwarders_.
 For example, True Wind computed with Apparent Wind data and the GPS data.

-_Note_: to compute the required data, we have a cache, where the data required by the nmea.computers are pushed.
+_Note_: to compute the required data, we have a **cache**, where the data required _by_ the computers are pushed.
-This cache is initialized before starting the nmea.computers, with parameters contained in the properties file used at startup.
+This cache is initialized before starting the computers, with parameters contained in the properties file used at startup.

+This cache is necessary to perform damping and smoothing operations - among others.

-Finally, we have _tranformers_, that transform NMEA data into another format, and then behave like a a regular _forwarder_ to provide them to whoever is interested.
+Finally, we have _tranformers_, that transform NMEA data into another (proprietary) format, and then behave like a a regular _forwarder_ to provide them to whoever is interested.
  A _transformer_ is also a _forwarder_.
+See below examples of `transformers`.

 ##### Examples
 Channels:
 - **Serial** reads NMEA data from a Serial Port
 - **TCP** reads NMEA data from a TCP server
 - **WebSocket** reads NMEA data from a WebSocket server (this is a WebSocket client)
 - **File** reads NMEA data from a log file